-n this strategy, students begin sharing their ideas in pairs, then build to a larger group.
+In this strategy, students begin sharing their ideas in pairs, then build to a larger group.
 The discussion web provides practice in speaking, reading, and writing.

-F Purpose Give students the opportunity to develop their ideas about opposing sides of an issue and share them with classmates in a situation that requires critical thinking. take responsibility for developing and sharing their ideas. • see Teacher Resource, Discussion Web Chart .
+Give students the opportunity to develop their ideas about opposing sides of an issue and share them with classmates in a situation that requires critical thinking.

+- be involved in discussion and critical thinking. - atke responsibility for developing and sharing their ideas. - reflect on their own developing discussion skills.

+- The discussion web works well in a variety of contexts (for example: "Should the composting of household organic waste be mandatory?" or "Should patents be granted on living organisms?")
+The strategy guides students to think about an issue and gather evidence for both sides of the issue.
+It is important to choose an issue that has well-defined positions "for" and "against" a proposition. - Model the process thoroughly to show how the discussion web works before having the class engage in the discussion web activity. - For a framework to guide discussion in class, see Discussion Etiquette and "Speaking Out" in Think Literacy: Cross-Curricular Approaches, Grades 7-12. - Prepare a T-chart graphic organizer for students to organize their supporting arguments.
+For an example, see Teacher Resource, Discussion Web Chart.

 Teaching Reading in the Content Areas, pp. 160-162.
-Teaching Reading in Social Studies, Science, and Math, pp. 269-273. support each side of the issue.
-Have students fill out the Yes/No T-chart together in pairs.
+Teaching Reading in Social Studies, Science, and Math, pp. 269-273.

+- Some students may need support with note taking while they read, or clarification about arguments that support each side of the issue. - B Have students fill out the Yes/No T-chart together in pairs. - For students with special needs who have difficulty taking notes, pair students so that one can be a scribe.